 - Compression garments/compression bandaging

-- Other aids such as kinesiotaping may be useful to help the lymphatic system work more efficiently
+- Other aids such as kinesiotaping and LASER therapy may be useful to help the lymphatic system work more efficiently

-Treatment may vary depending on the stage and severity of the Lymphoedema.
+Treatment may vary depending on the stage and severity of the lymphoedema.
 Education to recognise early warning signs and learning to manage your condition is very important.
-Manual Lymphatic Drainage is now also being used pre-operatively to prevent the onset of some Lymphoedema.

 Conditions for which MLD therapy is helpful include:

 - Conditions of the nervous system with local oedema (e.g. migraines, Parkinson’s Disease, Multiple Sclerosis)

 - MLD has a calming effect on the autonomic nervous system helping with relaxation.
 It can help improve the quality of sleep, relieve constipation and generally aid digestion.